 Matters subsequently degenerated on all fronts.
-In addition to these three criteria - regional economic extraction, 'export of capital' (always associated with subsequent imperialist politics) and internal corporate monopolization and financialisation - there are two additional roles of BRICS if they are genuinely subimperialist.
-One is to ensure regional geopolitical 'stability': for example, Brasilia's hated army in Haiti and Pretoria's deal-making in African hotspots like South Sudan and the Great Lakes, for which \$5 billion in South African arms purchases serve as military back-up.
+In addition to these criteria - regional economic extraction, 'export of capital' (always associated with subsequent imperialist politics) and internal corporate monopolization and financialisation - there are two additional roles for BRICS regimes if they are genuinely subimperialist.
+One is ensuring regional geopolitical 'stability': for example, Brasilia's hated army in Haiti and Pretoria's deal-making in African hotspots like South Sudan, the Great Lakes and the Central African Republic, for which \$5 billion in South African arms purchases serve as military back-up.

-The second is to advance the broader agenda of neoliberalism, so as to legitimate continuing market access.
+The second is advancing the broader agenda of neoliberalism, so as to legitimate deepened market access.
 Evidence includes South Africa's Nepad; the attempt by China, Brazil and India to revive the WTO; and Brazil's sabotage of the left project within Venezuela's 'Bank of the South' initiative.
-As Belgian political economist Eric Toussaint remarked at a World Social Forum panel in Porto Alegre in 2009, 'The definition of Brazil as a peripheral imperialist power is not dependent on which political party is in power.
+As Eric Toussaint remarked at a World Social Forum panel in 2009, 'The definition of Brazil as a peripheral imperialist power is not dependent on which political party is in power.
 The word imperialism may seem excessive because it is associated with an aggressive military policy.
-But this is a narrow perception of imperialism.'66

-A richer framing for contemporary imperialism is, according to agrarian scholars Paris Yeros and Sam Moyo, a system 'based on the super-exploitation of domestic labour.
-It was natural, therefore, that, as it grew, it would require external markets for the resolution of its profit realisation crisis.'67 This notion, derived from Rosa Luxemburg's thinking a century ago, focuses on how capitalism's extra-economic coercive capacities loot mutual
+But this is a narrow perception of imperialism.'56 A richer framing for contemporary imperialism is, according to agrarian scholars Paris Yeros and Sam Moyo, a system 'based on the super-exploitation of domestic labour.
+It was natural, therefore, that, as it grew, it would require external markets for the resolution of its profit realisation crisis.'57 This notion, derived from Rosa Luxemburg's thinking a century ago, focuses on how capitalism's extra-economic coercive capacities loot mutual aid systems and commons facilities, families (women especially), the land, all forms of nature, and the shrinking state; Harvey's accumulation by dispossession, and in special cases requiring militarist intervention, Klein's 'Shock Doctrine'.
+58